-15. Buyer Authorised Representative(s) For general liaison your contact will continue to be

-16. Supplier Authorised Representative(s) For general liaison your contact will continue to be

-17. Address for notices Buyer: Supplier:

-18. Key Staff

-19. Procedures and Policies Not applicable
+14. Progress Meetings and Progress Reports The Supplier shall provide the reports every week.
+Buyer with progress 15.
+Buyer Authorised Representative(s) 16.
+Supplier Authorised Representative(s) For general liaison your contact we general liaison yo 17.
+Address for notices Buyer: Supplier: Department for Business, Energy and Industrial Strategy, 1 Victoria Street, London, SW1H 0ET Attention: Email: SGS United Kingdom 2 Inward Way Ellesmere Port Cheshire CH65 3EN Attention: 18.
+Key Staff Operational 19.
+Procedures and Policies For the purposes of the Contract [The Buyer's security / data Available upon request [The Buyer's additional susta Available upon request inability requirements are:

-20. Special Terms Not applicable

-21. Incorporated /terms The following documents are incorporated into the Contract.
-If there is any conflict, the following order of precedence applies: a) The cover letter from the Buyer to the Supplier dated 03 April 2023 b) This Order Form c) Any Special Terms (see row 20 (Special Terms) in this Order Form) d) The following Annexes in equal order of precedence

-Annex 1 - Processing Personal Data

-Annex 2 - Specification
+[The Buyer's equality and diversity policy/requirements and instructions related to equality Law [and] environmental policy are Available upon request [The Buyer's health and safety policy is: Available upon request 20.
+Special Terms None 21.
+Incorporated /terms The following documents are incorporated into the Contract.
+If there is any conflict, the following order of precedence applies: a) The cover letter from the Buyer to the Supplier dated 21 February 2023 (if used) b) This Order Form c) Any Special Terms (see row 20 (Special Terms) in this Order Form) d) Conditions (as they may be amended by [Annex 5 - Optional IPR Clauses) e) The following Annexes in equal order of precedence: i.
+Annex 1 - Processing Personal Data ii.
+Annex 2 Specification iii.
+Annex 3- Charges iv.
+Annex 4 - Supplier Tender, unless any part of the Tender offers a better commercial position for the Buyer (as decided by the Buyer, in its absolute discretion), in which case that part of the Tender will take precedence over the documents above.

-Annex 3 - Charges

-e) Conditions

-Signed for and on behalf of the Supplier Signed for and on behalf of the Buyer